phR0ze/nixos-config/README.md

 Using a simple bash installer ***clu*** you can launch a simple wizard to then:

 **User choices**
+* Choose automatic mode for testing in VMs
+* Choose the target install disk
+* Choose basic networking options
+* Choose basic time date changes
 * Choose basic user account options
 * Choose autologin options
-* Choose basic networking options
 * Choose a pre-customized deployment type
-* Choose the target install disk
 * Trigger the install

 **Installation features**